azman08/IDE/README.md

 ## 🙌 Contributing

 Contributions are welcome!
-Feel free to fork this repo and submit a pull request.
+Feel free to fork this repo and submit a pull request...

 ---